phosxd/MC-Shard/README.md

 - `/removeborder`: Remove a border.
 - `/listborders`: List all borders.

+## `region`:
+Provides tools for managing regions.
+This is mostly unfinished as there are missing command events & no region rules to change.

+**Upcoming Features:**
+- `More Command Events`: more command events to choose from in region command editor, like "On Enter", "On Exit", "On Break Block", "On Place Block", & "On Use Item".
+- `Region Rules`: a UI to change various rules for the region, such as "Can Break Blocks", "Can Place Blocks", "Can Interact With Blocks", "Can Hit Entities", "Can Drop Items", "Can Throw Items", "Can Shoot Bows", & "Can Explode Entities".
+Each rule could have unique settings to change & targes to affect.

+**Commands:**
+- `/addregion`: Add a new region.
+- `/removeregion`: Remove a region.
+- `/listregions`: List all regions.

 ## `draw`:
 Provides tools for rendering shapes in the world using particles.